Bashirkazimi/agile-submission-2021/README.md

 It runs the trained model on the `test_dtm.tif` raster file and saves the predictions into `vector.shp` vector file in the corresponding `files` folder.

 The above commands are run using the default arguments/parameters.
 Further details of parameters for training, validation and testing experiments are including in the `config.py` file for each experiment.

+Training history and evaluation results on the test set are already included csv files in the `files` folder for each experiment in case you do not want to or do not have the resources to run the above commands.
+Vector files for predictions on the large region are also included.